CycloneDX/guides/ML-BOM/en/0x24-Design-Model-Card-Considerations.md

 * **Reference**: These requirements are outlined in [Article 53](https://artificialintelligenceact.eu/article/53/) and [Annex XI](https://artificialintelligenceact.eu/annex/11/) of the [EU AI Act](https://eur-lex.europa.eu/eli/reg/2024/1689/oj/eng).
 * **Exemption**: Models released under a free and open-source license are exempt from this disclosure obligation.

-> [!Note] Since most trained models are published under some form of open license, most providers do not currently disclose the costs of training their models.
+> **Note**: Since most trained models are published under some form of open license, most providers do not currently disclose the costs of training their models.

 Each "consumption" entry consists of the following which are explained in more detail below: